mrpnkt/mrpnkt.github.io/_drafts/_posts/setup-algovpn-in-windows-10.md

 ### 1. Get a server:

 I chose a DigitalOcean Droplet (1GB RAM/30GB Disk/2TB BW).
 You may choose a smaller one and it will work just fine.
-Actually you can [click my referral link](https://m.do.co/c/1d11b814bb23) and get a $10 discount.
+Actually you can [click my referral link](https://m.do.co/c/1d11b814bb23) and **get a $10 discount**.

 ![]({{ site.baseurl }}/forestryio/images/2017-10-18%2012_18_05-DigitalOcean%20-%20Create%20Droplets%20-%20Opera.png)